Antibiotics save lives all over the world.

-Overprescribing antibiotics has resulted in antibiotic resistance, meaning that bacteria have found a way to resist the medication designed to kill it—not that your body has become resistant to antibiotics.
+Overprescribing antibiotics has resulted in antibiotic resistance, meaning that bacteria have found a way to resist the medication designed to kill them—not that your body has become resistant to antibiotics.

 When Are Antibiotics Needed?

-Strong antibiotics are vital if you’ve been diagnosed with serious illnesses like pneumonia and sepsis, or if you’re at a higher risk of infection, including if you’re having surgery or receiving chemotherapy.
+Strong antibiotics are vital if you’ve been diagnosed with serious bacterial infections or illnesses like pneumonia and sepsis, or if you’re at a higher risk of infection, including if you’re having surgery or receiving chemotherapy.